Priyank-coder421/Login-SignUp-PHP-MYSQL/README.md

-# Travel-Tour-Website
-It is a web development project named-Travel and Tour website
+It is a SignUp and Login page which will land you on home page using PHP & MYSQL.